 Four day work week, a big move for the environment

 Joe Ryle, an environmental activist, nor is he certain.
-"We already know that the four-day work week is good for the mental health and well-being of workers, but this report shows it can also be a great ally of the environment."
+"We already know that the four-day work week is good for workers' mental health and well-being, but this report shows it can also be a great ally of the environment."

-“The environmental movement must support calls for a shorter week.
-It could make a real difference in running to limit the worst effects of the climate change".
+"The environmental movement must support calls for a shorter week.
+It could make a real difference in the race to limit the worst effects of the climate change".